 Weed thoroughly, remove any plant wastes that the whiteflies will try to breed in, then lay down a layer of the fake mulch, preferably when the plant is still young.

 The fake mulch will protect the plant until its leaves block sunlight from being reflected back upwards.

-Both of the neem remedies mentioned above may be applied as a preventative, with the foliar spray being used every 14 days and the soaks being applied every 14 to 21 days.
+Both of the neem remedies mentioned above may be applied as preventative, with the foliar spray being used every 14 days and the soaks being applied every 14 to 21 days.

 Neem is one of the best prevention options, as it’s non-toxic to humans or pets (unless consumed in large quantities), won’t affect the flavor of your tomatoes, and can be used safely around beneficial insects and earthworms.

-However, it has been known to be toxic to some aquatic life, so avoid using near an inhabited water feature.
+However, it has been known to be toxic to some aquatic life, so avoid using it near an inhabited water feature.